galetaire/homesite/README.md

 ## Description and contact

 Basic ID website using my Handshake TLD (_.galetaire_).
-Handshake is a decentralized DNS naming protocol.
+Handshake is a decentralized DNS naming protocol, more here: https://github.com/handshake-org/hsd